s-mv/loggr/README.md

 Install on Linux by running:
 `sudo make install` or
 `make install DIR=/path/to/directory`
-For any other OS just generate files with `make install DIR=/path/to/directory` and place `libloggr.so` and `loggr.h` in your working director.
+For any other OS just generate files with `make install DIR=/path/to/directory` and place `libloggr.so` and `loggr.h` in your working directory.

 ### Compile commands.
 `gcc main.c -lloggr -o main`